 With NFTs getting increasingly popular, there are many new questions arise.
 Some people get tempted by the price of the digital art presented as NFTs, and others want to know what benefits you get from NFT ownership.
-But some tricky internet users are interested in what would happen if you screenshot NFT under someone else’s ownership.
+But some tricky internet users are interested in what would happen if you screenshot NFT under someone else’s verify ownership.

 Well, we will try to answer that crazy question in this article.

 What is NFT, and how digital art differs from physical art?